IBM/cloud-native-starter/documentation/SetupMinishift.md

 ### 5. Install Istio

-We are installating Istio as a Minishift add-on.
+We are installing Istio as a Minishift add-on.
 It uses a Kubernetes Operator and is based on [Maistra](https://maistra.io/).
-It results in an older Istio version (1.0.2) but is well integrated into Minishift.
+This results in an older Istio version (1.0.2) but is well integrated into Minishift.

 Installation is quite simple: